NailShort/NailShort/README.md

-### Hi!😀 My name is Zhang-Wang,Wen.
+### Hi!😀 My name is Zhang-Wen,Wang.
 I have great passion to work in the web design.
 <hr>

 <bodt>